alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

 4. Which software tools*, if any, would be most useful to perform this transformation (comma separated list)?
 5. Are there any analysis questions* that this dataset could answer, that the original one couldn't?
 6. What do you wish was easier about transforming data?
+7. Field for adding contact email address to be contacted about future studies

+# Repeating (for really engaged users)
+1. Allow users to try different transformations with the same original dataset
+2. Allow users to go back to the beginning and enter a different dataset